Monahill Memories

 3. Hurka with blood and rice – Dark

 The family’s meals usually consisted of bacon and eggs for breakfast and Kellogg’s cornflakes with bananas.
-For lunch they would have goose liver square loaf and minced boiled ham.
-For dinner they had a pot of stew, chicken soup and beans cooked different ways.
-With all of their meals they had fresh fruits and green salads.
+For lunch, they would have goose liver square loaf and minced boiled ham.
+For dinner they had a pot of stew, chicken soup and beans cooked in different ways.
+With all of their meals, they had fresh fruits and green salads.
 They would drink lots of water, milk, tea and coffee.

 Susan’s daily activities would be to prepare all of the meals.
 She used old shirts to clean the floors with, she didn’t have a mop.
 When her sons weren’t working in the coal mine, they would help her haul the water for washing the clothes.
 Some days she would go and help her neighbors out with things.